eddoyang/zoned-chatbot/README.md

 ---
 ## Vision
-The primary goal is reducing hallucination: a system that answers only from the documents it's given, and says "not in the documents" instead of outputting something plausible when the answer isn't even there.
+The primary goal of Zoned is reducing hallucination: A system that answers only from the documents it's given, and says "not in the documents" instead of outputting something plausible when the answer isn't even there.
 Handing an LLM a question and letting it answer from memory allows it to confidently make things up; LLM's are trained to be helpful, and "I don't know" fights that instinct.
-The goal here is to close that gap: upload documents, ask questions, get answers grounded solely in those documents, with a real and reliable refusal.
+In order to stop this instinct, the retrieval must be grounded and verified before outputting any answers.

 Retrieval is implemented in raw SQL over PostgreSQL + pgvector, not hidden behind a framework or an ORM.
-Implementing the retrieval layer directly in SQL instead of reaching for a library allows me to specifically build everything into one Postgres database, allowing me to debug retrieval and grounding problems directly on my own terms.
-Layer by layer, this will eventually allow me to build Zoned into a hybrid-search RAG system with citation verification and cross-encoder reranking.
-Raw SQL is also a deliberate architectural choice for this project, allowing me to build real SQL fluency.
+Implementing the retrieval layer directly in SQL instead of reaching for a library enables me to specifically build everything into one Postgres database, allowing me to debug retrieval and grounding problems directly how I want to.
+Layer by layer, this will eventually let me to build Zoned into a hybrid-search RAG system with citation verification and cross-encoder reranking.
+Raw SQL is also a deliberate architectural choice for this project, allowing me to build SQL fluency.

 ## Tech stack